New Jersey Defense Lawyer for Criminal Attempt Charges

 Renunciation may be an affirmative defense, but it is not automatically accepted.
 You must prove by a preponderance of the evidence that your crime was fully renounced to avoid charges for criminal attempt.
 Our New Jersey criminal attempt defense attorneys can help you gather the necessary evidence to assert your defense.

-Is Criminal Attempt a Felony in NJ?
+Is Criminal Attempt a Felony in New Jersey?

 An important issue to discuss with your attorney is how your charges for criminal attempt are assessed.
 Defendants often want to know right away if they are being charged with a felony or a misdemeanor.
 In New Jersey, different terminology is used.
 Crimes that would be misdemeanors are referred to as disorderly persons offenses.
 Crimes that would be felonies are called indictable crimes.
 In short, your criminal attempt charges could be indictable crimes (felonies) if the completed crime would have been a felony.